Online Reputation Management: The Ultimate 2018 Guide

 Information about online reputation management has been flying around the web more and more as we move deeper into a net-based society.
 Still, though, most people we talk to don’t entirely understand what online reputation management is.
 Some have zero clue how it can improve their careers, many assume that it’s all social media-based and others think it’s something along the lines of public relations.

-Here, we’ll explain what online reputation management is and the role it plays in our media-driven business landscape.
+As you make your way through our 2018 Online Reputation Management Guide, you'll learn what online reputation management is and the role it plays in our media-driven business landscape.
 This guide is intended to help individuals and companies of every size understand what online reputation management is and why it matters.

 You Do Have an Online Reputation

 Not far in the past, the internet was used much differently than it is now.
 Businesses were marketing to passive audiences, rarely engaging customers.
-The communication landscape was top down and people weren’t empowered to express their voices.
+The communication landscape was top-down and people weren’t empowered to express their voices.

 The present-day situation is very different.
 Websites have moved beyond the status of online brochures, and user-generated content has become critical.
 Furthermore, regular social media interaction is now vital to business and professional success.